linkeddatacenter/BOTK-core/README.md

 Following properties/annotations supported:

+- rdf:type	with cardinality >= 0 , additional type in the form of prefix:classname
 - schema:address  with cardinality >= 0 , contact info for this place
 - schema:geo with cardinality <= 1